 Using the protocols defined in draft-ietf-stir-rfc4474bis, draft-ietf-stir-passport and draft-ietf-stir-certificate, this document will define the signature-based handling of asserted information using tokens (SHAKEN) framework.
 This framework is targeted at telephone service providers delivering telephone calls over VoIP, addressing the implementation and usage of the IETF STIR WG protocols and the architecture and management of STI-related certificates on VoIP networks.
 This includes definition of what STI certificates represent, as well as how they should be managed and distributed.
 It also discusses the general architecture of service provider authentication and verification services and identifies NNI and peering impacts and dependencies.
 Finally, it provides guidance on the use of positive or negative verification of the signature to mitigate illegitimate telephone identity in general, and also in the context of different call origination and destination scenarios.

 Illegitimate CallerID spoofing is a growing concern for North American telephone service providers and their customers.
 There are many Caller ID spoofing mechanisms, and illegitimate spoofing can evolve to evade mitigation techniques.
 Service provider solutions must therefore be flexible to respond to evolving threats in much the same way as cybersecurity solutions.
 In addition, the integration of new technologies into established VoIP networks imposes many interoperability and interworking challenges.
-As a result, this document specifically focuses on a short term path for implementing STI in a progressive, practical, and realistic manner, with the initial steps defined in detail and the evolution path described in broad terms.
+As a result, this document focuses on implementing STI in a progressive, practical, and realistic manner, with the initial steps defined in detail and the evolution path described in broad terms.
 The objective is to provide an approach that can evolve over time, incorporating more comprehensive functionality and a broader scope in a backward compatible and forward looking manner.

 Editor’s Note: reconsider addressing short term path